Erbín Trejo

-Erbín Alejandro Trejo Macias (born June 3, 1990, in Mexico City) is a Mexican professional footballer who plays as a midfielder.
+Erbín Alejandro Trejo Macias (born June 3, 1990) is a former Mexican professional footballer who last played as a midfielder.

 Career

 Trejo began playing football with Toluca's Primera "A" affiliate Atlético Mexiquense.
 After the club withdrew from the Primera "A" in 2009, Toluca manager José Manuel de la Torre selected Trejo for training with the parent club.
 He made his Primera División debut July 26, 2009 against CD Guadalajara, a game Toluca won 4–3.